-Why You Need to Backup Your SaaS Platforms
+Why You Should Backup Your SaaS Platforms?

 Many companies move business data to a cloud-based platform expecting that their hosting provider is handling everything.
 However, organizations often miss that common services such as Google Workspace, Salesforce and Microsoft 365 come with limited backup baked in.
 In the fine print, these services recommend deploying additional solutions for backup and recovery of data put into their environment.